stibbons1990/hex/docs/blog/posts/2024-12-28-continuous-monitoring-for-tp-link-tapo-devices.md

 # Continuous Monitoring for TP-Link Tapo devices

 In an old house with aging electrical wiring and a limited power contract, keeping power consumption in check is quite necessary and can be a bit of a challenge.
-Some devices are very power-hungry for short periods of time, at unpredictable times throughout the day, while others are running constantly and add up to a baseline that quietly takes a chunk of the power budget.
+Some appliances are very power-hungry for short periods of time, at unpredictable times throughout the day, while others are running constantly and add up to a baseline that quietly takes a chunk of the power budget.